 Altitude and Distance

-Underfoot, you will experience a variety of tracks and trails in the Dolomites.
-Typically, the mountainous sections of the Tour du Mont Blanc run on single tracks and paths that can be rocky in places; sometimes with steps but mostly just the bare earth.
-Mud is not a problem in the same way it is on Mountain paths in Victoria, for example!
+Underfoot you will experience a variety of tracks and trails on the TMB.
+Typically the mountainous sections of the Tour du Mont Blanc run on single-track paths that can be rocky in places, sometimes with steps but mostly just the bare earth.
+Mud is not a problem in the same way as on Mountain paths in Victoria, for example!
 Tracks are also common – perhaps gravel forest roads, ski pistes, or rough tracks for vehicles over agricultural land.
 There are some sections of country lanes, of which the longest is a 4.5km stretch near Les Chapieux.

-Note: Walking Poles are a must for this trip and do not only provide you with extra stability but also ensure even blood circulation in your arms.
+Tip: Walking Poles are a good option for this trip and do not only provide you with extra stability but also ensure even blood circulation in your arms.

 Why choose a guided tour?

-Our lead guides are fully trained, registered, and licensed IFMGA members who work for us regularly.
-Mountain lovers, they all skied, climbed, and hiked many of the routes around the area and spend their days off exploring the Dolomites.
-All are Guides for the local Alpinschule and provide security and safety on our multi activities during this trip while helping us discover the natural and historical heritage of the area we visit.
-They will provide you with weather updates and trek conditions daily.
-Their great knowledge of the area gives them the ability to adapt the route according to weather conditions and group strength.
+Walking with a Guide provides security and the possibility to discover the natural and historical heritage of the area you visit.
+A professional guide will provide you with weather updates and trek conditions daily.
+His great knowledge of the area gives him/her the ability to adapt the route according to weather conditions and group strength.

 While you need to ensure to get into an adequate physical shape for the trek your guide will look after all the required preparation for trekking safely in the mountains while you enjoy an unforgettable experience.